davidchambers/tutor/README.markdown

-# mtg-api
+# Tutor

 [Gatherer][1] is the canonical source for _Magic: The Gathering_ card details.
 While useful, it lacks an interface for retrieving this data programmatically.
 The lack of an API makes creating _Magic_-related applications unnecessarily difficult.

-mtg-api provides an API for Gatherer.
+Tutor provides an API for Gatherer.
 It's a lightweight [Express][2] app that reads data from Gatherer and returns neatly formatted JSON.

 ## Starting the app